frank-64/StuBank-Django-App/README.md

 The accounts CVC number is: <b>434</b> and expiry date is: <b>19/01/2026</b>

-These will be of particular use going through the process of adding a new payee.
+These will be of particular use when going through the process of adding a new payee.
 ## Testing
 We have created a series of unit tests which can be run to check the functionality of the different pages of the web application.
 To run these, type into the command line: